nicolasvo/velobleu/README.md

 # velobleu

 This project fetches the velobleu bike stations name, coordinates, number of available bikes (ab), number of available parking slots (ap).
-It is deployed using AWS Lambda functions using container images in AWS ECR.
+It is deployed using Terraform, AWS Lambda and AWS ECR.

-# Steps
+## Steps

 1. Export `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`
 2. `cd terraform`